brunocorbetta/exerciciocursoemvideo/README.md

 # exerciciocursoemvideo
- exxercicio do curso em video de python
+ Exercicio do curso em video do guanabara.
+ Foi muito bom para treinar a logica.